psychopy/psychopy/docs/source/builder/components/code.rst

         myMovieName.status==FINISHED

-The `contents of the numpy library <http://www.scipy.org/Numpy_Example_List_With_Doc>`_ are also imported so you can use a huge number of maths functions from there:
+The `contents of the numpy library and numpy.random <http://www.scipy.org/Numpy_Example_List_With_Doc>`_ are imported by default so you can use a huge number of maths functions from there:

-    - `random.random() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.random.html>`_ , `random.randint() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randint.html>`_ , `random.normal() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.normal.html>`_ , `random.poisson() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.poisson.html>`_ and various other options for creating arrays of random numbers
+    - `rand() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.rand.html>`_ , `randint() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randint.html>`_ , `normal() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.normal.html>`_ , `poisson() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.random.poisson.html>`_ and various other options for creating arrays of random numbers

-    - sin(), cos(), pi etc. : for geometry (warning: this is in radians, if you want the cosine of an angle specified in degrees use `cos(angle*180/pi)
+    - sin(), cos(), pi, and so on: For geometry and trig.
+By default angles are in radians, if you want the cosine of an angle specified in degrees use `cos(angle*180/pi)

     - `linspace() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html>`_: create an array of linearly spaced values